SpectoLabs/hoverfly/docs/pages/reference/api/api.rst

 GET /api/v2/hoverfly/middleware
 """""""""""""""""""""""""""""""

-Gets the middleware value for the running instance of Hoverfly.
-This will be either an executable command, or an executable command with a path to a middleware script.
+Gets the middleware settings for the running instance of Hoverfly.
+This could be either an executable binary, a script that can be executed with a binary or a URL to remote middleware.

 Example response body:

 ::

     {
-        "middleware": "python ./middleware.py"
+        "binary": "python",
+	"script": "#python code goes here",
+	"remote": ""
     }

 PUT /api/v2/hoverfly/middleware
 """""""""""""""""""""""""""""""

-Sets a new middleware value, overwriting the existing middleware value for the running instance of Hoverfly.
-The middleware value should be an executable command, or an executable command with a path to a middleware script.
-The command and the file must be available on the Hoverfly host machine.
+Sets new middleware, overwriting the existing middleware for the running instance of Hoverfly.
+The middleware being set can be either an executable binary located on the host, a script and the binary to execute it or the URL to a remote middleware.

 Example request body:

 ::

     {
-        "middleware": "python ./new-middleware.py"
+        "binary": "python",
+	"script": "#python code goes here",
+	"remote": ""
     }